Warrego Highway Upgrade, Australia

 The Oakey to Miles safety upgrade works began in January 2017.
 The stage-three Toowoomba to Oakey road duplication and construction works between Oakey and Dalby began in late-2016 and are scheduled for completion by August 2017.

 Brigalow to Chinchilla upgrade works are expected to be completed by the first quarter of 2017.
-Construction on the duplication project between Toowoomba and Oakey is expected to begin in the first quarter of 2017.
+Construction on the duplication project between Toowoomba and Oakey began in the first quarter of 2017.

 Dalby western and eastern access upgrade works will begin in the second quarter of 2017.
 Also scheduled to commence during the same quarter are the Jingi Jingi Creek and Jondaryan-Sabine road intersection upgrade works.